-Exhibit 3.37, from a NAEP Grade 4 block, illustrates a motivational UDE in the form of an illustration and caption.
-Together, the illustration and caption reading "I'm the only girl at the sign-up desk."
-Serve to pique readers' interest in the text.
-The illustration and caption also serve as an informational UDE because they briefly introduce the context of the story students are about to read (a girl signing up for something among only boys).
+Exhibit 3.37, from a NAEP grade 4 block, illustrates a motivational UDE in the form of an illustration and caption.
+Together, the illustration and caption reading, "I'm the only girl at the sign-up desk." serve to pique readers' interest in the text.
+The illustration and caption also serve as a informational UDE because they briefly introduce the context of the story students are about to read (a girl signing up for something, among only boys).

-Exhibit 3.37.
-Example of a Motivational UDE From NAEP's "Tough as Daisy" Block
+Exhibit 3.37 Example of a Motivational UDE, from NAEP's "Tough as Daisy" Block by David M. Simon